RemcoVanDeelen/Destined-2022/Guide.md

 **Room_1**

 	- Description:
-	  |Small town with small training setup, and stalls for items and spells.
+	  |Small town with small training set-up, and stalls for items and spells.

 	- Contains:
 	  |Training Dummy,